Frodox/bitthinker.com/content/en/develop/how-to-add-rel-nofollow-to-markdown-links.md

 for links-reference and inline-links respectively.

-> *NOTE*: actually, there are 4 functins, 2 for php-markdown and 2 for php-markdownExtra with a little bit difference.
-Patch the one you are using.
+> *NOTE*: actually, there are 4 functins, 2 for php-markdown and 2 for php-markdownExtra.
+Edit the one you are using.

 Since I use php-markdownExtra, I edited [this][3] and [this][4] one function.